4 Edit Menu

 This command redoes a previously undone modification.

 This command allows you to create one or more copies of the object or group of objects you have selected.
-Use the green navigator cube to guide you with the X, Y and Z directions in the current view.
 The offset values are applied incrementally which means that if you specify two copies with an offset of 2m, the first copy will be created 2m away from the original and the second copy will be created 4m away from the original etc. Note that the rotation angle takes the placement of the rotation anchor into account.

 To replace fixtures in your design, first select the fixtures you wish to replace, then activate the replace mode using this command, locate the fixture type you wish to use instead in the Library tab and finally drag it onto one of the selected fixtures.

 This way all the selected fixtures are replaced for the new fixture type chosen.
 You can also drop the new fixture type onto any other fixture or replaceable object not selected, but this way you can only replace on fixture or object at a time.